deraren/We-Bring-The-Drama/README.md

 ## Our Findings and Interpretations

-It is difficult to predict the goodness of a drama as a continuous variable.
+1.It is difficult to predict the goodness of a drama as a continuous variable.

-Predictors can be used to predict if a show is good (more than or equal to 7.5 average rating).
+2.Predictors can be used to predict if a show is good (more than or equal to 7.5 average rating).

-The variables available to the public are better suited for popularity prediction in regression.
+3.The variables available to the public are better suited for popularity prediction in regression.

-3. Multivariate Linear Regression on average rating did not perform well.
+4. Multivariate Linear Regression on average rating did not perform well.

-Multivariate Linear Regression on popularity is better but still not too good.
+5.Multivariate Linear Regression on popularity is better but still not too good.

-5. More trees/estimators used for Random Forest Classification led to higher classification accuracy.
+6. More trees/estimators used for Random Forest Classification led to higher classification accuracy.

-6. A popular drama does not mean that it is a good drama.
+7. A popular drama does not mean that it is a good drama.

-7. A drama that has a popular cast does not mean it will be a popular drama.
+8. A drama that has a popular cast does not mean it will be a popular drama.

-8. A drama that has a popular cast is on fewer networks.
+9. A drama that has a popular cast is on fewer networks.

-9. A high accuracy decision tree classifier may be due to biased predictions.
+10. A high accuracy decision tree classifier may be due to biased predictions.

-10.A small data range may cause a linear regression model to have low accuracy.
+11.A small data range may cause a linear regression model to have low accuracy.

 ## Learnt Data Science & AI Concepts Through This Journey

-Resampling imbalanced data.
+1.Resampling imbalanced data.

-Random Forest classification for binary response.
+2.Random Forest classification for binary response.

-Natural Language Processing (NLP) and textual data cleaning methods.
+3.Natural Language Processing (NLP) and textual data cleaning methods.

-Tokenisation.
+4.Tokenisation.

-Lemmatisation with parts of speech tags.
+5.Lemmatisation with parts of speech tags.

-Removal of stop words.
+6.Removal of stop words.

-Bag-of-words.
+7.Bag-of-words.

-Count and TF-IDF vectorisation methods.
+8.Count and TF-IDF vectorisation methods.

-Pipeline use with TF-IDF Vectoriser and Random Forest Classifier.
+9.Pipeline use with TF-IDF Vectoriser and Random Forest Classifier.

-Classification reports, includes precision, recall and F1 score.
+10.Classification reports, includes precision, recall and F1 score.

-Cosine similarity.
+11.Cosine similarity.

 References

 -<https://www.kaggle.com/datasets/robertonacu/tmdb-kdramas-2022?select=networks.csv>

 -<https://www.analyticsvidhya.com/blog/2022/01/movie-recommendation-engine-with-nlp/>